How to Do Payroll in Tennessee: What Every Employer Needs to Know

 Step 1: Set up your business as an employer.
 New companies may need to access the federal Electronic Federal Tax Payment System (EFTPS) to create a new Federal Employer Identification Number (FEIN).
 Your FEIN is required to pay federal taxes.

-Step 2: Register your business with the State of Tennessee.
-If your business is new, you need to register on the Tennessee Secretary of State’s website.
+Step 2: Register with the State of Tennessee.
+If your business is new, you must register on the Tennessee Secretary of State’s website.
 Any company that pays employees in Tennessee must also register with the Tennessee Department of Revenue.

-Step 4: Have employees fill out relevant forms.
+Step 4: Collect employee payroll forms.
 Every company that hires employees in Tennessee must collect certain forms during the onboarding process.
 Each employee must complete I-9 verification.
-New employees must also have a completed W-4 on file.
+New employees must also have a completed W-4 form on file.
 There is no state W-4 since Tennessee does not have a state income tax.

-Step 5: Review and approve time sheets.
+Step 5: Collect, review, and approve time sheets.
 To ensure smooth payroll processing, you’ll need a way to track employee time—many small business owners create their own time sheets or start with time and attendance software.
-If you have hourly or nonexempt employees, you’ll need to be diligent about collecting time records at least a few days before payroll is due.
+If you have hourly or nonexempt employees, you must be diligent about collecting time records at least a few days before payroll is due.
 Reviewing the time sheets gives you time to speak with anyone who might have made mistakes.

-Step 8: Save your payroll records.
+Step 8: Document and store your payroll records.
 Keeping your company business records is good practice.
 Tennessee does not require that your business keep any employment documents.
 The Fair Labor Standards Act (FLSA), however, does require businesses to keep certain records for at least three years.
+Learn more about what to keep in our guide to payroll records.

 - Semiweekly: When the IRS assigns you a semiweekly schedule, you must deposit employment taxes for payments made Wednesday, Thursday, and Friday by the following Wednesday, and for payments made Saturday, Sunday, Monday, and Tuesday, by the following Friday.